Fairphone 2 (Android 9) - FAQ

 Q: When do I get the Update?

-A: We are providing the Android 9 in batches - each with a limited amount of users, starting on March 25th, 2021.
-We expect that all devices still in use shall have received the notification for the update in May, 2021.
-This controlled roll-out enables us to quickly react to possible bugs and issues that arise in the field.
+A: We provided Android 9 in batches - each with a limited amount of users, starting on March 25th, 2021.
+All devices still in use have received the notification for the update in May, 2021.
+This controlled roll-out enabled us to quickly react to possible bugs and issues that arise in the field.

 Q: I did not get the update notification yet.
 How can I update now?

-A: Once you get a notification on your device, you can follow the instructions given there.
+A: Make sure you are running the latest version of Android 7.1.2.
 You will need the Fairphone Updater app.
 If you have not downloaded it yet, make sure you are running Android 6 at least, and go to the Google Play store to install the Fairphone Updater app on your device.
-Via the Fairphone Updater app, you can update your device from Android 7 to Android 9 once you are invited.
+Then update to the Fairphone 7.1.2 version.
+Via the Fairphone Updater app, you can then update your device from Android 7 to Android 9.

 Q: My device runs on Android 5/Android 6.
 How can I get Android 9?

 A: First, please update to the Android 6 Fairphone OS version 17.04.8 of 25 April, 2017 so you are able to download the Fairphone Updater app.
 Download the Fairphone Updater app from the Google Play store.
 Via the Fairphone Updater app, please update first to Android 7.
-From there, you can update to Android 9 once you have been invited.
+From there, you can update to Android 9.

 Q: Who is in which batch?